Green Building Materials for Construction – Part 1

 Earthen materials include adobe, cob, and rammed earth.
 These materials have been used for ages.
 And we’re finding more ways to reintegrate them into mainstream construction and reconstruction.
 For example, chopped straw, grass, and other fibrous materials can be added to enhance strength and durability.

-These materials are often seen in more remote areas (for example, desertscapes), often due to the lack of availability or higher expense of certain materials in those areas.
-But there are many ways we can start to integrate more earthen materials in high-populous, suburban and urban areas.
+These materials are often seen in more remote areas (for example, desert-scapes) due to the lack of availability or higher expense of certain materials.
+But there are many ways we can start to integrate more earthen materials in highly populated, suburban, and urban areas.

 Engineered Wood

-Wood is one of the most common building materials used globally.
-While the process of converting raw timber to wood boards and planks for construction can lead to waste, timber byproducts can be used to make structural parts like walls, boards, doors, etc. in the form of engineered wood.
+Wood is one of the most commonly used building materials globally.
+While converting raw timber to wood boards and planks for construction can lead to waste, timber byproducts can be used to make structural parts like walls, boards, doors, etc., in engineered wood.
 Engineered wood contains different layers of wood.
-For example, the middle layers are made of wood scraps, softwoods, wood fibers, etc. There’s no sight of wood losing its popularity as a common construction material, which emphasizes the growing importance for comprehensive forest stewardship and replanting.
+For example, the middle layers are made of wood scraps, softwoods, wood fibers, etc. There’s no sight of wood losing its popularity as a common construction material, emphasizing the growing importance of comprehensive forest stewardship and replanting.

-Stay tuned for the next part in our Green Building Materials blog series.
+Stay tuned for the next part of our Green Building Materials blog series.

-In the meantime, if you’d like expert guidance on deconstruction and the use of green building materials for construction, Contact Green Donation Consultants or call today at 800-870-3965 to speak with our team.
+In the meantime, if you’d like expert guidance on deconstruction and using green building materials for construction, Contact Green Donation Consultants or call today at 540-786-8220 to speak with our team.